top of page

 The South Island of New Zealand receives a lot of attention when it comes to photography, and rightly so .. it truly is a stunning place.
-Having said that, the North Island is just as beautiful and unique in its own way, and considering it is my home, I thought it was about time to share some of the places that I have visited on the north for photography, and that I think you should too.
+Having said that, the North Island is just as beautiful and unique in its own way, and considering it is my home, I thought it was about time to 10 of the best North Island Photo Locations that I have visited for New Zealand photography, and that I think you should too.

 The North Island is known for its stunning white sandy beaches on the east side, and rugged dramatic coastlines on the west side.
 We have more of a tropical climate, and a bit of everything.
 Beautiful waterfalls, amazing walking tracks, lush bush, incredible coastlines, freshwater lakes and we can't forget our snowy mountains!

-This blog covers only a handful of the locations that I have photographed, and there are many more on my list that I want to get to.
+This North Island Photo Spots blog covers only a handful of the locations that I have photographed, and there are many more on my list that I want to get to.
 Hopefully I can update you at the end of the year with some of the new places I visit, but for now, I hope you enjoy what I have so far.

-I have to start with my most favourite and in my opinion, the most breath taking view in the North Island, the Pinnacles Summit in the Coromandel.
+I have to start the Must See North Island Photo Locations list with my most favourite and in my opinion, the most breath taking view in the North Island, the Pinnacles Hike Summit in the Coromandel.
 If you are willing to work for it, then this is the one place you will want to visit whilst here.

-The 8 hour return hike can be completed overnight with a stay at the DOC hut near the summit, or can be done as a day walk.
+The 8 hour return hike to The Pinnacles can be completed overnight with a stay at the DOC hut near the summit, or can be done as a day walk.
 For photography purposes, I would recommend staying at the hut as conditions are prime at both sunrise and sunset.

 These shots were all taken at the summit for sunrise.